 I find that we can achieve your goals and answer your questions with a single one-hour (sixty minute) consultation.

-I charge $150 (US Dollars) for a single, sixty minute online consultation.
+The fee for a single, sixty minute online initial coaching session is $225 (US Dollars) .
 This professional fee covers the 60 minute consultation and the time it takes for me to review your medical intake submission.

 How to Set Up a Phone of Online Consultation